 Physical gold offers investors the opportunity to spread their investment risk through a well balanced portfolio, by offering them a store of wealth outside of the banking system.
 Even though there is no gold standard, gold is still seen and used as the world’s universal currency, providing a stable and reliable alternative to printed fiat money.

-Since 2016, the price of gold has risen by 6% to 7% per ounce.
+Since 2016, the price of gold has risen by 14% per ounce.
 The World Gold Council announced that 2018 saw the largest amount of Central Bank gold reserve purchases in 50 years, with an overall rise in gold demand of 4%.
+This demand has continued to for Q1 of 2019, with countries like China continuing to increase their gold reserves.
 Global economic slowdown - caused by a combination of the US/China trade war, protectionist trade policies, and Brexit - has seen investor confidence slump, and many are concerned about one thing: recession.

 The UK has been particularly vulnerable in the past few years, with the uncertainty of Brexit playing on the minds of investors and businesses alike.
-Fears of a Hard Brexit without a withdrawal agreement have caused significant spikes in the gold price in GBP, with gold touching over £1,030 per ounce earlier this year.
-Even at its present £980 per ounce, gold's value in Sterling is 15% higher than it was three years ago, and last year the World Gold Council reported a 12% rise in demand for gold bullion in Britain.
+Fears of a Hard Brexit without a withdrawal agreement have caused significant spikes in the gold price in GBP, with gold touching over £1,054 per ounce in June 2019.

 Time and time again, with stock market concerns and economic fragility, we see investors turn to safe haven assets like gold bullion; a sensible way of diversifying a portfolio to protect against risk.
 If central banks are so keen on physical gold, could you benefit from investing?